romankoblov/gpu-compute/README.md

 - Device . get_version -> major, minor:
   - CUDA: returns compute capability
   - OpenCL: returns supported OpenCL version
+- Stub header always added to header list, its up to user include it or not.

 API
 ---